AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 }
 ```

-We use [CountDownLatch](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CountDownLatch.html) to control data flow and wait until the thread actually starts.
+We use to control data flow and wait until the thread starts.
-Then we modify data inside the `threadLocalData` and release second CountDownLatch which is used to suspend child Thread until we update the value.
+Then we modify data inside the `threadLocalData` and release the second CountDownLatch which is used to suspend child Thread until we update the value.

-As expected child thread can see updated value.
+As expected child thread can see the updated value.

 How can we overcome the InheritableThreadLocal limitation?
-We can use library developed in the Alibaba.
+We can use a library developed in Alibaba.

 ## Transmittable Thread Local